aradwyr/aradwyr.github.io/_posts/2024-04-11-notes-on-rds-upgrades-terraform.md

 parameter_group_name = "custom-postgres-13"
 ```

-:point_right: If the database in question has a primary and replica/reader then be sure to only upgrade the primary instance.
+👉 If the database in question has a primary and replica/reader then be sure to only upgrade the primary instance.
 Else, the upgrade will not succeed.
 Nonetheless, the reader will still need the `allow_major_version_upgrade = true` and `deletion_protection = false` are set on the replica(s).

-:memo: If the upgrade fails in terraform, check RDS logs for the specifics, it's usually extension-related.
+👉 If the upgrade fails in terraform, check RDS logs for the specifics, it's usually extension-related.

 ## Post-upgrade
 ```sql